 Contact: 4 Winds Christian Athletics, 608-469-7956

 Steve McConkey is the founder and president of 4 Winds Christian Athletics (4 WINDS), a ministry that stands up for Christian athletes.
 Steve regularly appears on worldwide radio and is frequently quoted in articles throughout the world.
 He has a Master of Public Health from Western Kentucky University with honors.
 Steve and his wife started in world-class track and field ministries in 1981 and expanded to all sports in 2014.
 Steve was born in Des Moines, Iowa, but moved to NW Wisconsin after the sixth grade.
 He became a Christian after reading the Bible as an undergraduate.
-4 WINDS produces BigPlanetWatch.com which provides Worldwide News to Discern the Times, plus Track and Field Report.
+4 WINDS produces the news site BigPlanetWatch.com.

 Leave a Comment